redwolfsecurity/axibase_dockers/README.md

 ### Webhook Templates

 `WEBHOOK` environment variable specifies which webhook user accounts will be created from templates at first start.
-The list of possible user templates:
+The list of available user templates:

 - aws-cw
 - github